Hybrid Shifted Gegenbauer Integral-Pseudospectral Method for Solving Time-Fractional Benjamin-Bona-Mahony-Burgers Equation: Introduction

-Numerous numerical methods have been developed for solving the BBMB equation and its fractional variants.
-These include finite difference schemes such as the Crank-Nicolson linearized difference scheme (CNLDS) \cite{shen2018crank} and fourth-order finite difference schemes \cite{cheng2021high}.
-Spectral methods, including Chebyshev-Legendre spectral techniques \cite{zhao2012optimal}.
+Recent advances in numerical methods for fractional PDEs have demonstrated improved accuracy and efficiency.
+For example, \citet{luo2023second} developed a robust second-order ADI Galerkin technique for three-dimensional nonlocal heat models with weakly singular kernels, combining Crank--Nicolson temporal discretization with finite element spatial approximation.
+For epidemiological applications, \citet{maayaha2024numerical} investigated a Caputo–Fabrizio fractional SIR model for dengue fever and obtained a numerical solution using the Laplace Optimized Decomposition method, which yields a rapidly convergent series solution validated against the classical fourth-order Runge–Kutta method.
+In a separate line of research, significant effort has been devoted to the numerical treatment of the BBMB equation and its fractional variants.
+These include finite difference schemes such as the CNLDS \cite{shen2018crank}, fourth-order finite difference schemes \cite{cheng2021high}, and spectral methods, including Chebyshev--Legendre spectral techniques~\cite{zhao2012optimal}.
 Meshless methods like radial basis functions \cite{dehghan2014numerical} and kernel smoothing techniques \cite{zara2023kernel} provide flexibility for irregular domains.
-Finite element methods, such as Galerkin formulations with cubic B-splines \cite{karakoc2019galerkin} and nonconforming elements \cite{shi2024unconditional}.
-Additionally, predictor-corrector schemes \cite{bu2025higher} and spline collocation methods \cite{arora2020solution} have been employed to handle fractional derivatives and nonlinearities efficiently.
-The HSG-IPS method introduced in this paper presents a novel high-order approach by combining the strengths of spectral accuracy, efficient quadrature, and robust handling of fractional operators.
+Finite element methods include Galerkin formulations with cubic B-splines \cite{karakoc2019galerkin} and nonconforming elements \cite{shi2024unconditional}.
+Additionally, predictor--corrector schemes \cite{bu2025higher} and spline collocation methods \cite{arora2020solution} have been employed to handle fractional derivatives and nonlinearities efficiently.
+Despite these advancements, existing numerical methods for the FBBMB equation, such as CNLDS \cite{shen2018crank}, FIM-CBS \cite{duangpan2021numerical}, and other finite difference or spectral approaches, often face challenges in achieving high accuracy without sacrificing computational efficiency.
+These methods typically struggle with the ill-conditioned approximation of the third-order mixed derivative $u_{xxt}$, leading to numerical instability, or require fine discretizations that increase computational cost.
+Additionally, many approaches lack robust handling of fractional derivatives across a wide range of $\alpha$, limiting their adaptability to varying memory effects.